HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 #### Step 1.
 Import SDK

-First you need access to the SDK in the code.
+First, you need access to the SDK in the code.

 <!-- tabs:start -->